Availity/availity-workflow/packages/availity-react-kit/README.md

-# availity-workflow-react
+# availity-react-kit

-> Example React application using availity-workflow and availity-worflow-react
+> Example React application using availity-workflow and availity-workflow-react